-While the Scout Service Center is open to the public, all visitors are required to sign in when entering the lobby to assist with any potential need for contact tracing.
-Social distancing, face masks/covering are required of all visitors and employees.
+While the Scout Service Center is open to the public, social distancing, face masks/covering are required of all visitors and employees.
 Hand sanitizers are available throughout the office as well.
 If you have any COVID-19 or cold symptoms or feel unwell, please avoid coming into the office or Scout Shop.
 Please feel free to call the office at (585) 244-4210 or reach out directly to the appropriate staff member by phone or email if we can be of assistance to you.

 COUNCIL COMMUNICATIONS (originally sent via Constant Contact eblast)

 - May 19, 2021: 2021 Summer Camp Guidance Letter from the Council

 - June 2, 2020: Closure of Summer Camp & Virtual Summer Camp